Treora/scroll-into-view/README.md

 Currently supported options:
 - vertical: scalar between 0 and 1.
 Default = 0.
 The value 0 aligns the
-    top of the element with the top of the view, 1 aligns the bottom with the bottom, and 0.5 (default) puts the center in the center.
+    top of the element with the top of the view, 1 aligns the bottom with the bottom, and 0.5 puts the center in the center.
 - horizontal: scalar between 0 and 1.
 Default = 0.
 Functions like vertical.
 - center: boolean.
 Default = false.
 Forces vertical = horizontal = 0.5.